MerijnHendriks/smallm-bench/README.md

 ## Models

+Only models that fit inside 5.3GB RAM (7.8GB total, windows taking 2.5GB) and are available for download on [HuggingFace](https://huggingface.co) as GUFF are allowed.
+I don't load mmproj files if the model has vision support.

+I limit myself to the following GUFF authors (in order of preference):

+1. unsloth
+2. mradermacher
+3. DevQuasar

+If supported context size is larger than 8192, I use 8192.
+If lower, I use that value.
 See the `Context` row for the context I use during benchmarking.

 **Organization** | **Model**                    | **Type** | **Params** | **Quants** | **Context** | **Link**
 ---------------- | ---------------------------- | -------- | ---------- | ---------- | ----------- | --------